 Quest of Dungeons captures the feel of 8-bit dungeon crawlers well.
 The game does require patience to play, whether it is formulating a strategy, to dealing with the frustration of restarting after a slip up ending in death.
 Random dungeon generation and multiple character selection does help to keep playability up.
 Quest of Dungeons has no gameplay flaws other than staying too true to the permanent death aspect.
 In the days when all console games looked like this, save functions were not an option.
 While this may appeal to retro game enthusiasts, it hurts the accessibility of Quest of Dungeons to many modern gamers.

-Review Done on Quest of Dungeons for Xbox One
+Quest of Dungeons Review on Xbox One

 Review Code Provided by Upfall Studios